-If you're looking for Blue Prism Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-The RPA market is expected to grow to more than $5 billion by 2020, from only $180 million, according to industry estimates.
-So, You still have opportunity to move ahead in your career in Blue Prism Development.
-Mindmajix offers Advanced Blue Prism Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Blue Prism Developer.
+If you're looking for Blue Prism Interview Questions for Experienced or Freshers, you are in the right place.
+There are a lot of opportunities from many reputed companies in the world.
+The RPA market is expected to grow to more than $10 billion by 2023, from only $180 million, according to industry estimates.
+So, You still have the opportunity to move ahead in your career in Blue Prism Development.
+Mindmajix offers Advanced Blue Prism Interview Questions 2023 that help you in cracking your interview & acquire a dream career as a Blue Prism Developer.

-Robotic Automation refers to process Automation’s where computer software drives existing enterprise application software in the same way that a user does.
+Robotic Automation refers to process Automation where computer software drives existing enterprise application software in the same way that a user does.